Paris Was Ours: 32 Writers Reflect on the City of Light

 About the Cover:

-Numerous readers have asked about the striking cover image to Paris Was Ours.
+Many readers have asked about the striking cover image to Paris Was Ours.
 It was taken by a young and very talented Parisian photographer, Julien Brachhammer, on the Boulevard des Italiens.
 (The Paris Opéra is on the right; to the left are the Avenue de l'Opéra and the Place Vendôme.)